Trump downplays impact of massive hacking, questions Russia involvement

 “We don’t want to speculate that it’s somebody else.
 We have to be clear in attributing because when you take action in response, you need to be right,” Hoffman said.

-Reporting by Christopher Bing; Editing by Daniel Wallis, Diane Craft and Andrea Ricci
+Reporting by Christopher Bing; additional reporting by Steve Holland.
+Editing by Daniel Wallis, Diane Craft, Andrea Ricci and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.